anilgs/gamcapp/README.md

 ## 🏥 Project Overview

-GAMCA Medical Services (gamca.in) is a full-stack web application that facilitates medical appointment booking for travel verification purposes.
+GAMCA Medical Services (gamca-wafid.com) is a full-stack web application that facilitates medical appointment booking for travel verification purposes.
 The platform provides a seamless experience for user s to book appointments, make payments, and manage their medical verification documents, while offering administrators powerful tools for user management and appointment processing.

 ### Key Features